-- The FX volatility curve using CME Group options data suggests investors are in “calm” mode.
+- The FX volatility curve using CME Group options data suggests investors are the most risk-positive they have been since November.

 FX investor risk appetite